 It is not just accidents which can occur as a result of a lack of appropriate PPE though; industrial diseases are also commonly caused by a lack of PPE.

-Our specialist personal injury solicitors have dealt with many claims in the past for the following industrial diseases which could have been prevented if workers had been provided with appropriate PPE:
+Our specialist workplace accident specialists have dealt with many claims in the past for the following industrial diseases which could have been prevented if workers had been provided with appropriate PPE:

 - asbestos-related diseases

 - occupational asthma

 There are also many other accidents and illnesses which can be caused as a result of having no appropriate PPE.
 To find out if you have a valid claim for compensation contact us on 08000 224 224 for legal advice.